Teemunkauppa/Kerayspeli/README.md

 # Kerayspeli
+Record is 750.
+If uoy get more than 750 points comment on this project and I will update the highscore.
+Ennätys on 750.
+Jos saat yli 750 kommentoi tähän projektiin niin päivitän ennätyksen.

 This is a game where you have to collect food and watch out for bombs.

 NOTE: This game works only in windows!